elricstorm/rails-for-windows/docs/chap01.md

 ### Windows Environments

+Before you jump into this chapter let me start by setting some very simple expectations for you.
+This chapter is meant to help you better understand and familiarize yourself with Windows and some of the basics you'll need to grasp before diving into the other chapters later.

 The main environments we will focus on are Windows 7 and Windows 8.
 We'll also look into the difference between 32-bit and 64-bit OS's and discuss potential impacts on developing and what changes you may need to make.

 The following areas will become a part of the discussion tree: